Nikon Motor Drives

 Nikon Motor Drive

 Nikon experimented since 1953 with a camera with spring motor, but it never reached the market.
 In 1955 Nikon decided to develop an electric motor; Mr. Shigetada Fukuoka started in October 1956 testing several models.
 At the IPEX (International Photo Equipment Exposition) in Washington (USA) in March 1957 the first motor drive on a Nikon S2 was shown.
 As that motor drive wasn´t available before the introduction of the Nikon SP in September 1957 many people think that this motor was developed for the Nikon SP.
 That isn´t the case, as the Nikon S2E was the first Nikon with a motor drive.
 This camera is very rare however.
 As all Nikon rangefinder cameras have a back with an integrated bottom (or bottom with integrated back!) the first motor drive has an integrated back as well.
-The motor drive - initially - was powered by 6 AA (R&) batteries, but because of their low capacity Nikon changed to Type C (R14) batteries.
+The motor drive - initially - was powered by 6 AA (R6) batteries, but because of their low capacity Nikon changed to Type C (R14) batteries.
 At 7.5 Volt the drive is able to advance the film at 2 frames per second; at 9 Volt even at 3 fps.
 This motor drive, known as the Nikon S36 Motor Drive, will fit the Nikon SP, S3, S3M and S4.
-The motor+back are not to heavy as the batteries are in a separate battery pack, connected by an one meter cable.
+The motor+back are not too heavy, as the batteries are carried in a separate battery pack, connected by an one meter cable.
 Don´t think however that all motor drives will fit any camera!
-Each camera has to be modified to accept a motor drive.
+Each rangefinder camera has to be modified to accept a motor drive.
+Motor drives for Nikon SLR cameras are made specifically for that camera.
+Nearly all motor drives listed below were available in black only!

 Nikon S 36